-These are the assets that the character has to draw upon or lacks.
-Resources include money, possessions, reputation, and people they can call for help when they need it.
+These are the assets that the character has available to draw upon, They may also be things they lack.
+Resources include money, possessions, reputation, and people they can call on for help when they need it.
 They're the spoils the character has accumulated from their life story so far.
-As with Experiences, they're ranked descriptively.
+As with experiences, resources are ranked descriptively.